static void Main()

 // Create a memory stream from those bytes.using (MemoryStream memory = new MemoryStream(file))

 // Use the memory stream in a binary reader.

 // Read in each byte from memory.

 for (int i = 0; i < file.Length; i++)

 byte result = reader.ReadByte();

-Summary.
-MemoryStream allows you to use in-memory byte arrays or other data as though they are streams.
-Instead of storing data in files, you can store data in-memory for additional performance and control over the behavior of your program.
+A summary.
+MemoryStream in C# programs allows you to use in-memory byte arrays or other data as though they are streams.
+Instead of storing data in files, you can store data in-memory.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.

 Sam Allen is passionate about computer languages.
 In the past, his work has been recommended by Apple and Microsoft and he has studied computers at a selective university in the United States.